-Developments should integrate the following into designs wherever possible:
+Developments should integrate the following into designs:

 - a.
 Appropriately designed storage for waste and recycling; - b.
-Renewable energy technologies where site conditions provide sustainable advantages;
+Renewable energy technologies; - Simple rainwater harvesting facilities such as water butts to reduce water consumption and provide opportunities for water storage and re-use of grey water; - Sensitive lighting design in accordance with NDP Policy SL1.
+Lighting design should incorporate ambient lighting levels and identify sensitive receptors to artificial lighting; and - e.
+Electric vehicle charging, mobility vehicle charging, cycle charging and secure storage.

-- Simple rainwater harvesting facilities such as water butts to reduce water consumption and provide opportunities for water storage and re-use of grey water; - d.
-Sensitive lighting design in accordance with NDP Policy SL1.
-Lighting design should also consider ambient lighting levels and identify sensitive receptors to artificial lighting; and - e.
-Electric vehicle charging, mobility vehicle charging, cycle charging and secure storage. - 2.
-Sustainability and building performance
+2. Sustainability and building performance

-Developments should include the following wherever possible:
+Developments should include the following:

-- a.
-High levels of air tightness through insulation, draught proofing and glazing; - b.
+- High levels of air tightness through insulation, draught proofing and glazing; - b.
 Use of low carbon heating and energy technologies; - c.
 Consideration of increased occurrence of future adverse weather events such as extreme heat, cold and storm events which increase flood risk; buildings should be designed to be well ventilated and cool in summer, warm in winter, and flood resilient; and - d.
 Landscaping of gardens and green spaces to reduce flood risk and provide shading and shelter. - 3.
 Renewable technologies should be well integrated to protect the existing character of the building in accordance with Design Code 06.
 PV, solar thermal or other building mounted services should be located discretely.
 Where new technologies are proposed for listed buildings or other heritage assets, installation should respect the key elevations. - 4.
-Developments which aim to renovate, upgrade and enhance derelict or degrading properties should be encouraged as re-use is more sustainable. - Overall developers should aim to go above and beyond current building regulations to future proof development where viability and deliverability allow.
+Developments which aim to renovate, upgrade and enhance derelict or degrading properties should be encouraged as re-use is more sustainable.